Difference and Repetition: Introduction: Repetition and Difference

 Deleuze uses the introduction to clarify the term "repetition."
 Deleuze's repetition can be understood by contrasting it to generality.
 Both words describe events that have some underlying connections.

 Generality refers to events that are connected through cycles, equalities, and laws.
 Most phenomena that can be directly described by science are generalities.
 Seemingly isolated events will occur in the same way over and over again because they are governed by the same laws.
 Water will flow downhill and sunlight will create warmth because of principles that apply broadly.
 In the human realm, behavior that accords with norms and laws counts as generality for similar reasons.
 Science deals mostly with generalities because it seeks to predict reality using reduction and equivalence.

 Repetition, for Deleuze, can only describe a unique series of things or events.
 The Borges story, in which Pierre Menard reproduces the exact text of Miguel de Cervantes's Don Quixote, is a quintessential repetition: the repetition of Cervantes' work by Menard takes on a magical quality by virtue of its translation into a different time and place.
 Art is often a source of repetition because no artistic use of an element is ever truly equivalent to other uses.
-(Pop Art pushes this quality to a certain limit by bringing production near the level of capitalism, while Net Art does away with replication altogether in favor of identification.)

 For humans, repetition is inherently transgressive.
 As in Masochism: Coldness and Cruelty, Deleuze identifies humor and irony as lines of escape from the generalities of society.
 Humor and irony are in league with repetition because they create distance from laws and norms even while re-enacting them.

 Deleuze describes repetition as a shared value of an otherwise rather disparate trio: Kierkegaard, Nietzsche, and Péguy.
 He also connects the idea to Freud's death drive.